Renuka-1122/E-Commerce-Sales-Profitability-Analysis/README.md

 ## Project Overview

-Developed an interactive E-Commerce Sales Trend & Seasonality Analysis dashboard using Microsoft Power BI to analyze retail sales performance, revenue growth, profitability, customer segments, regional performance, and seasonal demand patterns.
+Developed an interactive E-Commerce Sales & Profitability Analysis solution using Microsoft Power BI to analyze retail sales performance, profitability, customer segments, product performance, regional trends, and seasonal demand patterns.

-The project transforms raw transactional sales data into actionable business insights using Power Query, DAX, data modeling, interactive visualizations, and dynamic filtering.
+The project transforms raw transactional sales data into actionable business insights using Power Query, DAX, data modeling, and interactive data visualizations.

-The dashboard enables stakeholders to monitor business performance, identify seasonal trends, evaluate product and category performance, and support data-driven decision-making.
+The dashboard enables stakeholders to monitor key business KPIs, identify sales trends, evaluate profitability, understand seasonal demand, and support data-driven decision-making.

 ---

 ## Business Problem

-The business had limited centralized reporting and visibility into key sales and profitability metrics across products, categories, customer segments, and regions.
+The business had limited centralized reporting and visibility into important sales and profitability metrics across products, categories, customer segments, and regions.

 The lack of interactive reporting made it difficult to:

 - Monitor revenue and profit performance.
 - Identify seasonal sales patterns.
 - Track year-over-year growth.
-- Evaluate category-level profitability.
+- Evaluate category and product performance.
-- Understand the impact of discounts on margins.
+- Understand the impact of discounts on profitability.
 - Compare regional and customer segment performance.

-This project provides an interactive business intelligence solution for analyzing sales performance and identifying growth opportunities.
+This project provides an interactive business intelligence solution to analyze sales performance and identify opportunities for business growth.

 ---